Eye tracking: Technologies and techniques

 Infrared / near-infrared: dark pupil and corneal reflection.

 Visible light: center of iris (red), corneal reflection (green), and output vector (blue).

 Eye-tracking setups vary greatly.
 Some are head-mounted, some require the head to be stable (for example, with a chin rest), and some function remotely and automatically track the head during motion.
 Most use a sampling rate of at least 30 Hz.
 Although 50/60 Hz is more common, today many video-based eye trackers run at 240, 350 or even 1000/1250 Hz, speeds needed to capture fixational eye movements or correctly measure saccade dynamics.

 Eye movements are typically divided into fixations and saccades – when the eye gaze pauses in a certain position, and when it moves to another position, respectively.
 The resulting series of fixations and saccades is called a scanpath.
 Smooth pursuit describes the eye following a moving object.
 Fixational eye movements include microsaccades: small, involuntary saccades that occur during attempted fixation.
 Most information from the eye is made available during a fixation or smooth pursuit, but not during a saccade.

 Scanpaths are useful for analyzing cognitive intent, interest, and salience.
+Because eye movements unfold as a sequence over time, a range of scanpath comparison measures has been developed to quantify the similarity between scanpaths; these measures capture different aspects of scanning behaviour and vary in their suitability for different research questions.
 Other biological factors (some as simple as gender) may affect the scanpath as well.
 Eye tracking in human–computer interaction (HCI) typically investigates the scanpath for usability purposes, or as a method of input in gaze-contingent displays, also known as gaze-based interfaces.

 Data presentation

-Interpretation of the data that is recorded by the various types of eye-trackers employs a variety of software that animates or visually represents it, so that the visual behavior of one or more users can be graphically resumed.
-The video is generally manually coded to identify the AOIs (areas of interest) or recently using artificial intelligence.
-Graphical presentation is rarely the basis of research results, since they are limited in terms of what can be analysed - research relying on eye-tracking, for example, usually requires quantitative measures of the eye movement events and their parameters, The following visualisations are the most commonly used:
+Interpretation of the data that is recorded by the various types of eye-trackers employs a variety of software that animates or visually represents the visual behavior of one or more users.
+The video is generally manually coded to identify the AOIs (areas of interest) or, recently, artificial intelligence is used to identify AOIs.
+Graphical presentation is rarely the basis of research results, since they are limited in terms of what can be analysed.
+Instead, research relying on eye-tracking usually requires quantitative measures of the eye movement events and their parameters.

+The following visualizations are the most commonly used: